7 Key Differences Between Alcoholism and Problem Drinking

 7. Alcoholics Need Professional Treatment to Change Their Drinking Habits

 Alcoholics, on the other hand, need professional treatment to stop drinking.
-Usually, treatment involves:
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), treatment typically involves:

 Get Sober at Soba Recovery

 Here at Soba Recovery, we believe that professional treatment can help individuals dealing with addiction live a substance-free life.
-That’s why we offer a wide range of recovery services, including:
+That's why we offer a wide range of recovery services at our Arizona and Texas facilities, including:

-Don’t spend another day struggling with alcohol addiction.
+Don't spend another day struggling with alcohol addiction.
 Take action today.
-Contact us today if you or a loved one are struggling with alcoholism.
+Contact us if you or a loved one are struggling with alcoholism.
+You can also call us directly at 1-866-445-8636 to speak with an admissions counselor.
 Freedom awaits and we can help you get there.